WICG/origin-agent-cluster/README.md

 ### The browsing context group scope of isolation

-The [more complicated example](#more-complicated-example) above explains how the current specification plan works in tricky scenarios involving origin policies changing between loads of documents from that origin.
+The [scenarios document](./scenarios.md) explains how the current specification plan works in tricky scenarios involving origin policies changing between loads of realms from that origin.
 In short, origins get isolated per browsing context group.

 We considered two other possible models:

-* Per-document: in this model, both `postMessage()`s would succeed, as even in the tab #1 browsing context group, we would put `https://b.example.com/2` and `https://c.example.com/` in the same agent cluster.
+* Per-realm: in this model, we would not check for the existence of other site-keyed realms within the browsing context group, and would always origin-isolate realms which request isolation, and never isolate ones that do not.
-* Per-user agent: in this model, both `postMessage()`s would fail, because the user agent keeps a global list of isolated origins, that does not get cleared until it restarts.
+* Per-user agent: in this model, we would keep a global list of all origins which have ever requested isolation, and consult this first whenever creating a new realm.

-The downside of the per-document model is that it leads to strange scenarios like `https://b.example.com/1` and `https://b.example.com/2` being in different agent clusters.
-That is, in the example above, the per-document model would put `https://b.example.com/1` in an agent clustered keyed by the `(https, b.example.com, 443)` origin, while it puts `https://b.example.com/2` in an agent cluster keyed by the `(https, example.com)` site.
+The downside of the per-document model is that it leads to strange scenarios like `https://b.example.com/1` and `https://b.example.com/2` being in different agent clusters: one of them site-keyed, and the other origin-keyed.
 This is not desirable, as same-origin pages should not be isolated from each other by the origin isolation feature.

 The downside of the per-user agent model is that it makes it very hard for web application developers to roll back origin isolation.
 They essentially have to communicate to the user to restart their browser.